 If you are going to buy anything, be sure to buy a tripod for your smartphone.
 Tripods help take clearer photos since it eliminates any additional shaking that might be present when you are holding your phone.
 Tripods are also crucial for night photography because they allow you to take photos with a long shutter speed.
 A prolonged shutter speed simply means that the lens on your camera can stay open for longer, which will allow more light into the lens.

-Check out our recommended gear page if you are interested in purchasing a smartphone tripod.
+Check out my recommended gear page if you are interested in purchasing a smartphone tripod.

-Not only does the remote shutter increase the quality of your photos, but you can also take pictures of yourself and your friends with it at night.
-Check out our favorite remote shutters.
+Not only does the remote shutter increases the quality of your photos, but you can also take pictures of yourself and your friends with it at night.
+Check out my favorite remote shutters.
+I have been using the CamKix remote shutter for a couple of years and it works perfectly.
+It is tiny, lightweight, and the pairing works very smoothly.

 Which Settings and Camera Modes Should You be on?